emissary-ingress/emissary/user-guide/upgrade-to-pro.md

    **Note:** Make sure to put your license key in the `AMBASSADOR_LICENSE_KEY` environment variable.

-## 3. Test the install with JWT Authentication
+## 3. Test the Install with JWT Authentication

    - Apply the httpbin service from the [Ambassador Install document](/user-guide/getting-started#3-creating-your-first-route) if you no longer have it installed.